 Benefits of tree fertilization

 Trees are an important part of the urban landscape, adding value and beauty to our homes.
 The addition of an annual tree fertilizing program is a great way to maintain the health and vigor of your trees.
-Tree fertilizer provides the 3 macronutrients required for growth and can increase the trees resilience to stress, diseases and pests.
+Tree fertilizer provides the 3 macronutrients required for growth and metabolic functions.
+Additionally healthy trees are more resilient to stress, diseases and pests.

-- Heat and drought stress are more severe in the urban
+Heat and drought stress are more severe in the urban microclimate.

 Benefits of fertilization

-- High pressure deep root soil injection puts fertilizer below turf grass roots where trees benefit the most.
+Soil injection with a root feeder probe puts fertilizer below turf grass roots where trees benefit the most.
 Additionally there is some aeration from injection, lessening soil compaction.

 The best time to fertilize your trees is in spring or fall.
 Spring is a large growth period for trees.
 During fall trees will absorb some of the nutrients before going dormant and will have the rest in place for spring growth.

 Tree fertilization is an excellent component in maintaining the health of urban trees, providing nutrients for growth and minimizing stresses.
 Cultural practices such as regular watering and pruning are also recommended.

 Here is a before and after picture of a River birch we treated for chlorosis.
 In this case we fertilized with a micronutrient trunk injection.
 Then we established a maintenance program of soil applied fertilizer with the addition of chelated micronutrients Iron, Manganese and Sulfur.